iconindicators/appindicators/README.md

 `python3 tools/upload_wheel.py release/wheel/dist_indicatorfortune`
 which prompt for the username (__token__) and password (which starts with 'pypi-') and then upload the `.whl` and `.tar.gz` to `PyPI`.

-TODO How to install from pip...follow the instructions at indicator website.

 ## Testing on TestPyPI
 A wheel can be uploaded to `TestPyPI`.